How to Inspect Exterior Flashing for Damage

 Can I inspect flashing without going on the roof?

-What is the easiest way to check flashing damage?
+What is the easiest way to check exterior flashing for damage?

 Should I inspect flashing after every storm?